20kdc/reimagined-pancake/Reference/3_IPL/RPG_Weather.md

 ## getset ox = Fixnum

 Camera position used for the weather.
+Defaults to 0.

 *No Chapter*

 ## getset oy = Fixnum

 Camera position used for the weather.
+Defaults to 0.

 *No Chapter*

 ## getset max = Fixnum

 The amount of sprites onscreen (from 0 to 40).
+Defaults to 0.

 *No Chapter*